cbueche/Agent-Jones/README.md

 Assumptions
 -----------

-The following IOS commands might be present on modeled devices to allow for long-term indices persistence, but their presence are not guaranteed.
-The modeling does not dependent on them.
-There are anyway a good starting point for your Cisco configuration templates.
+The following IOS commands might be present on modeled devices to allow for long-term indices persistence, but their presence is not mandatory.
+They are anyway a good starting point for your Cisco configuration templates.

     snmp-server ifindex persist
     snmp mib persist cbqos